MalihaKabir/SmartBrain-App-v4/README.md

 # SmartBrain-App-v4

-This **SmartBrain App** is a ‘Face Detection’ app that returns the image contains human face and coordinate locations of where the face appears with a bounding box.
+This **[SmartBrain Ap](https://smart-brain-app-detect-face.herokuapp.com/)** is a ‘Face Detection’ app that returns the image contains human face and coordinate locations of where the face appears with a bounding box.

 ### To run this project: